cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/conversion-functions.md

 This function is used with CONVERT to convert an expression of one data type to another.

 {% hint style="warning" %}
-This function is not currently supported in PostgreSQL deployments of the Cinchy platform.&#x20;
+This function is not currently supported in PostgreSQL deployments of the Cinchy platform.

 New function translations are actively being worked on by the development team; please check back at a later time.